 In other words, they run the auger/fan for a certain amount of time and stop, it will keep doing that until the set temperature is achieved or the internal temperature drops by a certain amount below the set temperature.

-Unfortunately not, Pit Boss has decided to keep these control panels running time-based temperature algorithms with 25 to 50-degree temperature increments.
+Unfortunately not with the rectangular and trapezoid panels, Pit Boss has decided to keep these control panels running time-based temperature algorithms with 25 to 50-degree temperature increments.

 What About Pit Boss Vertical Pellet Smokers?